-Response: Pedestrian circulation along the streetscape will be enhanced providing seamless interaction with the existing range of Old Town offerings.
-The building will also implement a widened pedestrian path and public plaza space along the southern property line, adjoining The Carter residential community, providing a connection between Scottsdale Road and 71st Street.
-The building design focuses on enhancements at the human level along with increased open space and new landscape and hardscape elements that provides a comfortable, walkable pedestrian realm.
-Signage will be woven into the project to improve wayfinding for pedestrians while blending with the architectural character of The Osborn.
+Response: Pedestrian circulation along 1st Street will be enhanced providing seamless interaction with the existing range of Old Town offerings.
+The building design focuses on improvements at the human level along with increased open space, new shade structure, and landscaping that provides a comfortable, walkable pedestrian realm.
+Lighting and signage will design to enhance the pedestrian experience.